ronsondanthy/weather-Monitoring/README.md

    - Clone or download this project's repository to your computer.

-   - Open the Arduino sketch (`esp8266.ino`) from the project repository in the Arduino IDE.
+   - Open the Arduino sketch (`WiFi_code.ino`) from the project repository in the Arduino IDE.

    - Modify the following lines in the code to match your WiFi network credentials: